MichaelFerrier/War-of-Conquest/README.md

-14. Before running the server, you must create the databases and grant the server’s mysql user all permissions to those databases: mysql -u root -p [enter MySQL root password] create database ACCOUNTS;
+14. Before running the server, you must create the databases and grant the server’s mysql user all permissions to those databases:
+- mysql -u root -p [enter MySQL root password]
+- create database ACCOUNTS;
-create database WOC1;
+- create database WOC1;
-grant all on ACCOUNTS.* to ‘woc2’;
+- grant all on ACCOUNTS.* to ‘woc2’;
-grant all on WOC1.* to ‘woc2’;
+- grant all on WOC1.* to ‘woc2’;
 15. In order to automatically upload regular backups to a different server via FTP, the Config.json file must contain the backup server’s FTP info.
 16. Xvfb must be installed, to provide a virtual frame buffer for the imagej library, which is used to generate the UI map image.
-First install xvfb: sudo apt-get install xvfb
+First install xvfb:
+- sudo apt-get install xvfb
-Then install various libraries it depends on: sudo apt install libXrender1 sudo apt install libXtst6 sudo apt install libXi6
+Then install various libraries it depends on:
+- sudo apt install libXrender1
+- sudo apt install libXtst6
+- sudo apt install libXi6
 (For more info: http://elementalselenium.com/tips/38-headless, https://askubuntu.com/questions/674579/libawt-xawt-so-libxext-so-6-cannot-open-shared-object-file-no-such-file-or-di)
 17. To prevent MySQL connections from timing out after the default 8 hours of inactivity, add the following to etc/mysql/my.cnf (if done by FTP, log in as root so it’s editable):
 [mysql]
-wait_timeout=2592000
+- wait_timeout=2592000
 Then to restart mysql:
-service mysql restart
+- service mysql restart
 18. As above, in my.cnf set:
-max_allowed_packet	= 500M
+- max_allowed_packet	= 500M
 Likewise, if done via FTP log in as root.
 Then restart mysql.
-19. On the server that hosts the player account MYSQL DB,which must be accessed remotely, FTP login using root account and edit file etc/mysql/my.cnf to comment out (place # before) the line “bind-address = 127.0.0.1”.
+19. On the server that hosts the player account MYSQL DB, which must be accessed remotely, login via SFTP using the root account and edit file etc/mysql/my.cnf to comment out (place # before) the line “bind-address = 127.0.0.1”.
 Doing so will allow remote connections.
 Then type “sudo service mysql restart”.
+(Note that if you're running just one WoC server, you'll likely want to host the player DB on that same game server.
+If you run more than one WoC server, it's up to you whether you want each one to have its own player DB, or if you'd like to host one shared player DB on one of your servers and have all of them use that one player DB.
+That would allow all of your game worlds to share the same set of player accounts.)
 20. For security, activate Fail2Ban on the server (to temp ban after 3 failed attempts to log in to ssh) following instructions here: https://www.linode.com/docs/security/using-fail2ban-for-security/
 Default configuration is fine.
-21. Install and use Uncomplicated Firewall (ufw) as described here: https://www.linode.com/docs/security/firewalls/configure-firewall-with-ufw/ The following commands are needed to open the necessary ports: sudo ufw allow 2001 sudo ufw allow http sudo ufw allow https sudo ufw allow ssh
+21. Install and use Uncomplicated Firewall (ufw) as described here: https://www.linode.com/docs/security/firewalls/configure-firewall-with-ufw/ The following commands are needed to open the necessary ports:
+- sudo ufw allow 2001
+- sudo ufw allow http
+- sudo ufw allow https
+- sudo ufw allow ssh
 The following only applies if you are running multiple game servers that use the same player account database:
 On the server hosting the account DB, open the MySQL port to only the IP addresses of the other WoC servers.
+Eg.:
-Eg.: sudo ufw allow from 104.237.143.194 to any port 3306 Enable ufw: sudo ufw enable
+- sudo ufw allow from 104.237.143.194 to any port 3306 Enable ufw:
+- sudo ufw enable
-You can see all active rules like so: sudo ufw status
+You can see all active rules like so:
+- sudo ufw status
 22. If your server is intended to work with the official War of Conquest client, you will need to let me know the IP address of your new server so that I can add it to the list of server options that the client will display to players.
 You can email me at contact@ironzog.com.
 I will then give you the server_id number that you can set in the config.json file.
 23. In the new server’s server/config.json, change the server_id.
 Each War of Conquest server that works with the official client must have its own unique ID, so I will let you know your server’s ID when you send me the new server’s IP address.
 24. Also in the new server’s server/config.json file, set account_db_url to the MySQL url of your new server, for example jdbc:mysql://45.56.124.170/